Whether your air conditioner is on or off, an annoying noise is the last thing you want to hear out of it on a hot and humid afternoon.

-The first, we previously touched on before, which was a suspect loose set screw on the indoor fan motor shaft.
 If this is the case, the fan barrel which should be firmly fixed to the fan motor shaft will be vibrating vigorously when rotating, which can actually produce a noise more prominent when winding down.

 Some other faults causing loud noises on shutdown could be worn v-belts on the indoor fan motor (if it’s not direct-drive) or fan/barrel alignment issues.
 If your indoor fan motor is out of alignment, you’ll hear a scraping sound, especially when starting up or slowing down.